PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 {{< figure
     src="fig5.png"
-    caption="Flow, density and speed against bottleneck width: experiment, default model and calibrated model.
-The dotted widths, 3.0 and 4.4 m, were not used in the calibration.
-Error bars are the spread over three random seeds."
+    caption="Flow, density and speed against bottleneck width: experiment with the acceptance band (6 % on flow, 10 % on density and speed, the uncertainty assumed in the calibration weights), default model, and calibrated model with the desired speed fixed.
+Red error bars are the minimum and maximum over three simulation seeds; the experiment is one run per width.
+The dotted widths, 3.0 and 4.4 m, were not used in the calibration."
 >}}

-With the desired speed fixed, the model holds on the two widths the optimizer never saw.
-At 3.0 m the flow is 9 % high and density and speed within 5 %.
-At 4.4 m the flow is within 3 %, the density 7 % high and the speed 11 % low.
-That is at the edge of the acceptance criterion we set, and honest about where the model is weakest: it reaches the right flow at 4.4 m with slightly too many, slightly too slow agents in front of the gap, a milder version of what Liao et al. (2014) saw in FDS+Evac.
+With the desired speed fixed, the calibration improves every observable substantially, at the held-out widths too, and the figure shows the acceptance band we set, 6 % on flow and 10 % on density and speed.
+It also shows where the model leaves it.
+At 3.0 m the flow is 9 % high, outside the band; at 4.4 m the density is 7 % high and the speed 11 % low, at the band's edge.
+And the speed panel shows a pattern rather than isolated misses: the model follows the measured increase of speed with width up to 3.6 m and then flattens, so at 4.4 and 5.0 m it reaches its flow with slightly too many, slightly too slow agents in front of the gap.
+That is a milder version of what Liao et al. (2014) saw in FDS+Evac, and it is a systematic discrepancy, not noise.

 | width [m] | flow exp / sim [1/s] | density exp / sim [1/m²] | speed exp / sim [m/s] |
 |---|---|---|---|